deeptaanshu/knowledge-based-ai/README.md

 # knowledge-based-ai
-GTech - Knowledge-Based AI

-These are some KBAI-related articles that I found helpful.
+These are some articles related to Knowledge-Based AI that I found helpful.